-This integrated approach has the additional benefit of complementing UBC's Climate Action Plan, Alternative Energy Study and Smart Energy Systems initiative for the Vancouver campus.
+This integrated approach has the additional benefit of complementing UBC's Climate Action Plan, Green Building Action Plan, and 20-Year Sustainability Strategy for the Vancouver campus.
 In addition, federal and provincial funding for infrastructure is increasingly based on integrated sustainable infrastructure plans.